Photon-HDF5/phconvert/README.md

 # phconvert

-*phconvert* is a python 2 & 3 library for writing and reading
+*phconvert* is a python 2 & 3 library that helps writing valid
 <a href="http://photon-hdf5.org/" target="_blank">Photon-HDF5</a>
 files, a file format for time stamp-based single-molecule spectroscopy.
 Additionally, *phconvert* can convert a few common binary formats